Desert rosy boa: Behavior

 The surface activity of the desert rosy boa can take place during any hour of the day, but during hot weather, it is primarily nocturnal.
 In the spring, it is often out in the afternoon and early evening.
 In the late spring and summer, this activity period switches from dusk to late into the night.
 Because most populations of the desert rosy boa live in exceedingly dry habitats, activity is often highly moisture-dependent.
 During dry periods it remains deep underground to assist in remaining hydrated.
 Recent rainfall often results in a flurry of surface activity.

-The desert rosy boa forages mainly for small mammals, but has occasionally been known to take other prey items, such as lizards, amphibians, other snakes, birds and their chicks, and mammals (such as bats).
+The desert rosy boa forages mainly for small mammals (such as rodents), but has occasionally been known to take other prey items, such as lizards, amphibians, other snakes, birds and their chicks, and mammals (such as bats).
 Pack rats, baby rabbits, deer mice, and kangaroo rats make up a large portion of its diet.
 The desert rosy boa is one of the slowest-moving species of snakes in the world.
 It is unable to pursue prey and must either wait in ambush or stalk its meals.
 When a meal is within reach, usually a few inches, a desert rosy boa strikes with surprising speed and accuracy.
 Prey is secured with tiny rows of needle-sharp teeth, then suffocated through constriction.

 The desert rosy boa is extremely docile when encountered by humans.
 When disturbed, it usually rolls into a compact ball with the head in the center.
 The species is not prone to bite in defense, but rather will release a foul-smelling musk from the base of the tail when threatened.
 When human bites have occurred, they have usually been the result of a feeding response with a captive animal.
 The desert rosy boa is nonvenomous.
 Its extreme docility, few needs, and attractive coloration have made the desert rosy boa popular with herpetoculturists.